Knik River Public Use Area

 Land managers with DNR's, Division of Mining, Land, and Water, Southcentral Regional Office actively manage the area through partnerships with the Alaska State Troopers, Alaska Wildlife Troopers, the Alaska Department of Fish and Game, the Bureau of Land Management, and the Matanuska-Susitna Borough.
 DNR land managers also receive input and support from local community councils, local residents, and regional outdoor recreation interests groups and non-profit organizations.

 The Knik River Public Use Area (KRPUA) is actively managed by the Southcentral Regional Office (SCRO) of the Division of Mining, Land, and Water, Department of Natural Resources.
 The SCRO is tasked with managing general domain state owned land throughout southcentral Alaska and undertakes a variety of management/stewardship obligations pertaining to public process decision making, issuance of land use authorizations (permits, easements, leases), and compliance/enforcement duties.
 Some activities require land use authorizations, while other activities are generally allowed.
-There are also area wide prohibited uses that are enforced through citation.
+There are also area wide prohibited uses that are enforced through citation (PDF) .
 The SCRO has one full-time land manager dedicated to handling day to day management actions within the KRPUA.
 The land manager serves as the contact person for issues that arise within the KRPUA, and regularly spends time in the field meeting with recreational users, maintaining signs and informational kiosks, and coordination of enforcement activities.
 The land manager also networks with state, local, and federal agencies to achieve management objectives set forth in the management plan.

 DNR's overall management direction puts its focus on maintaining and enhancing public safety, public education, access and recreational opportunities for public and commercial users, protection of fish and wildlife habitat, and perpetuation of law enforcement throughout the entire area.

 The Department of Natural Resources (DNR) is pro-actively developing a comprehensive law enforcement strategy for the Knik River Public Use Area (KRPUA).
-A key component of this strategy involves overtime patrols by the Alaska State Troopers and Wildlife Troopers.
+A key component of this strategy involves routine patrols by DNR Peace Officers, the Alaska State Troopers and Wildlife Troopers.
 For many years a variety of unlawful activities have occurred on lands throughout the Knik River corridor, including but not limited to, resource degradation, vehicle burnings, garbage dumping, hazardous waste disposal, vandalism, under age drinking, litter, reckless target shooting, and tree cutting.
 In an effort to get better compliance from users of the area, DNR has prioritized their law enforcement on five key fronts, 1) regular State Trooper patrols, 2) rules that are enforceable through ticket citations, 3) on site public education/outreach, 4) signage, and 5) annual community cleanup events.

 DNR encourages everyone enjoying our state lands to act responsibly and adhere to area wide rules.
 Groups or individuals found violating land use rules will be subject to citation(s).
 For a list of 'Citable Offenses' click on the link below.